api3dao/signed-api/packages/api/README.md

 ## Deployment

 To deploy signed API on AWS you can use a CloudFormation template in the `deployment` folder.
-TODO: What to change
+You need to specify the docker image of the signed API and the URL of the signed API configuration which will be download when the service is started.

+The template will create all necessary AWS resources and assign a domain name to access the the API.
+You can get the URL from the output parameters of the CloudFormation stack or by checking the DNS record of the load balancer.

 To deploy on premise you can use the Docker instructions below.